 The hon.
 Gentleman was also right on his final point about breaking down divisions and taking what he rightly described as a holistic approach, rather than a narrow one, and I very much agree with him on that.

 I thank the Secretary of State for his statement.
 As someone who grew up in Northern Ireland in the 1970s, I remember the importance of voluntary societies’ work in helping to reach out across communities.
 During the Afghanistan war, many brave local people helped to support the British Army, acting as translators, and some needed to be evacuated as they were at risk themselves.
 Three families came to Chelmsford.
 The fathers spoke English, but the three women did not.
 The local women in Chelmsford reached out and started a project called English for Women, which now meets three mornings a week.
 Many dozens of families and women help, as do lots of retired teachers.
 It is a cross-communities and cross-faiths project and a fantastic example.
 Would my right hon.
-Friend consider visiting it, and helping to twin such organisations with other volunteer organisations across the country?
+Friend consider visiting it and helping to twin such organisations with other volunteer organisations across the country?

 I will absolutely consider visiting Chelmsford and learning for myself about English for Women.
 It sounds as if the project has done fantastic work, and those lessons can be learnt by others.
 I encourage the group to make an application to our new innovation fund, as it sounds as if it could very much do with that help.

 Hon.
 Members would be forgiven for wondering what on earth the Member for Caithness, Sutherland and Easter Ross would have to say about this matter.
 Nevertheless, over the years a great number of Poles have come to live and work in my constituency and the Scottish highlands, making a very important contribution to our local economy.
 We are extremely grateful and they have integrated extremely well.
 The Department for Education has played a hugely important role in achieving this, particularly with teaching English, but I want to mention the police force.
 Police Scotland has worked extremely hard to build up the confidence of the Polish community, which is very important to highly effective policing.
-Does the Secretary of State agree that it is crucial that local police forces in other parts of the UK have the confidence of ethnic groups, that they build on that confidence, and that action should be taken—encouraged by Her Majesty’s Government—when there could be improvement in building up that confidence?
+Does the Secretary of State agree that it is crucial that local police forces in other parts of the UK have the confidence of ethnic groups, that they build on that confidence and that action should be taken—encouraged by Her Majesty’s Government—when there could be improvement in building up that confidence?

 I very much agree with the hon.
 Gentleman on the importance of ensuring that the local police force, wherever that might be, is seen as very much a part of the local community.
 After all, we police by consent in this country.
 That is a valuable principle that means ensuring that all communities feel that the police are there for them.
 I have discussed this subject with the Home Secretary, who equally takes this to be an important matter.
-It is one of those issues that we should continue always to look at in order to ensure that we are doing the best thing possible.
+It is one of those issues that we should continue always to look at, to ensure that we are doing the best thing possible.

 I echo the sentiments and statements made by my hon.
 Friend the Member for Streatham (Chuka Umunna).
 Will the Secretary of State tell me what equality impact assessment has been made on funding for the five pilot areas?
 One of those areas is my constituency of Peterborough.
 I note that the Secretary of State has said that he does not want further division, so I wish to ensure that funding is available.